faical-yannick-congo/sumatra/README.md

 	$ smt init -s /home/fyc/sumatra-config.json sumatra-python-2017

-To Use Sumatra with your CoRR account.
-Retrieve your access token in your home page account and do:

-    $ smt init -s http(s):{instance_api_domain_port}/corr/api/v0.1/private/{access_token} MyProject

-You will need the api domain and port.
-This is accessible through your account by downloading the config file.
-We are working to make this init part be able to load the config file.
-You can now

-    $ smt init -s path_to_your_config_file sumatra-python-2017

 From this point you can record as many project as you want.
 By following this scheme with sumatra:

 	$ smt run --executable=python --main=main.py default.param